OthersideAI/self-operating-computer/README.md

   <strong>A framework to enable multimodal models to operate a computer.</strong>
 </p>
 <p align="center">
   Using the same inputs and outputs as a human operator, the model views the screen and decides on a series of mouse and keyboard actions to reach an objective.
+Self-Operating Computer was the first example of using a VLM to operate a computer.
 </p>

 <div align="center">